SWEG-2016EC-Batch/Web-Wizards/ETS1494-Yonas-Begashaw/Automobile Miles.md

 **Output:** Number of miles car can drive without refueling.
 #### Operation:
 - Variable declaration that holds an input and operation results.
+- Read fuel tank capacity and miles per gallon of car.
 - Calculate number of miles: number of miles = fuel tank capacity * miles per gallon.
 - Print number of miles.